powerd6/spec/spec/flows/combine-module.md

 Combining modules means that you will merge the contents of one module with another.

-In this process, some rules apply, however their simplest form is as follows:

-- All unique content is maintained in both sides;
-- Content with the same ID is merged as a patch;
-- Content can be deleted by a special mechanism.

 Combining modules is the main mechanism for players to interact with published modules in order to craft their custom experiences.